pybricks/pybricks-micropython/README.md

 ## Released

 - *LEGO MINDSTORMS EV3*: The community-supported version comes preinstalled with the latest [ev3dev][ev3dev-snapshot] image.
 LEGO Education has also tested and approved the 2.0 release, which is available through [their website][lego-education-ev3-micropython].

 ## Ready for beta users
+- *LEGO Technic Control+ Hub* (`CPlusHub`): Try it now with [Pybricks Code][Pybricks Code].

 ## In progress

-- LEGO BOOST Move Hub (`MoveHub`): Although not all hub features are supported yet, this firmware already works very well.
-We're just working on getting the PC app ready too, so you can start writing code.
+- LEGO BOOST Move Hub (`MoveHub`): Although not all hub features are supported yet, this firmware already runs well.
+External sensors are not yet supported.
-- LEGO Technic Control+ Hub (`CPlusHub`): This hub works just as well as the `MoveHub`, but we haven't finished implementing Bluetooth support yet, which means that it's not ready for everyday users yet.
+- LEGO City Hub (`CityHub`): Same as `MoveHub`.
+Bluetooth is not enabled yet, which means that it's not ready for everyday users yet.
-- LEGO City Train Hub / Powered Up (`CityHub`): Same progress as `CPlusHub`.

 ## Under consideration